Latest News

 Deadly Lancer: If Jump is the dragoon’s bread, Deadly Lancer is their butter.
 This is broken down into a few separate categories.

 Long Jump: Your basic gap closer.
 Deal the equivalent of a thief’s sneak attack damage on a charge or attack if you jump the distance to your target.
 Easy, right?
-Held back by having no effective ways to increase the damage and only being able to do this once per round.
+Held back by having no effective ways to increase the damage and only being able to do this once per round, but certain feats and magic items can make me eat those words.
 It might be “bad sneak attack,” but it’s a nice bit of bonus damage while you close in to melee.

 High Jump: Same as long jump, but for flying enemies.
 It’s possible to increase the damage of this one with a talent, but not its effective range.
 Flying enemies might take advantage of their move speeds and keep away from your jump range.
 You can still avoid AoOs with this, as your high jump is still a high jump – and thus provides your jumping bonuses to avoid AoOs – until you land.